-First Officer Russ Leighton serves as the Director of Safety for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
+Captain Russ Leighton serves as the Vice President for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
 He has been a member of the CAPA Safety Committee since 2005, previously serving as the Director of Safety of CAPA.

 He serves on Aviation Rulemaking Committees on behalf of CAPA, as well as the FAA’s Commercial Aviation Safety Team (CAST) and Aviation Safety and Information Sharing (ASIAS).
-Previously he served on the Flight/Duty time ARC which was charged with defining new regulations for limits on the hours a pilot can fly and be on duty, based upon fatigue science, for the first time in half a century.
-First Officer Leighton also served as Committee Chair for the FAA’s Pilot Records Database ARC which assisted the FAA write regulations to create and maintain a comprehensive database of pilot training and qualifications, for use by air carriers when hiring new pilots.
+Previously he served on the Flight/Duty Time (FT/DT) ARC which was charged with defining new regulations for limits on the hours a pilot can fly and be on duty, based upon fatigue science, for the first time in half a century.
+Captain Leighton also served as Committee Chair for the FAA’s Pilot Records Database (PRD) ARC which assisted the FAA write regulations to create and maintain a comprehensive database of pilot training and qualifications, for use by air carriers when hiring new pilots.